Updated: Mar 19, 2022

 Reading books with word families is another fun way to practice rhyming.
 Not only will they be hearing words that rhyme in the books they can start recognizing patterns.
 Word family flip books are another tool that can be used to practice words that rhyme.
 We want to make sure kids know that not all rhyming words are spelled exactly the same but that can be done when they get better at rhyming words that follow the same spelling patterns.
 Kids also like to play games, so why not make them educational games.
 One of my favorite games to play with kids is matching word families.
 This game was created as a fun way to see words that have patterns and categorize them.
 It can start with the adult reading the words and talking about the patterns and then as the kids get better at it they can read the words when they match them.

-Click Below to Download a FREE _at Family Flip Book and a primary literacy packet!
+Click Below to get a FREE _at Family Flip Book and a primary literacy packet!

 Reading poems with children is another great way to practice rhyming with kids.
 When reading poems have the children tell you which words rhyme.
 You can also stop at the rhyming word and see if they can fill in the blank.
 They love figuring out the missing word.
 Once they get really good at hearing the rhyming words they can start to think of other words that also rhyme.
 Poems can be funny or educational topics but no matter what using rhyming poems with children is beneficial.